mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 -----------|-------------
-deviceStatus | Allowed values are "Ready", "Busy", "Not Ready" or "Not Registered". certification | Allowed values are "L0" or "L1" based on level of certification. serviceVersion | Version of the MDS specification that is supported. deviceId | Internal ID to identify the actual biometric device within the device service. deviceSubId | <ul><li>Allowed values are 1, 2 or 3.</li><li>The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.</li><li>Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.</li><li>In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.</li><li>The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).</li><ul>
+deviceStatus | Allowed values are "Ready", "Busy", "Not Ready" or "Not Registered". certification | Allowed values are "L0" or "L1" based on level of certification. serviceVersion | Device service version. deviceId | Internal ID to identify the actual biometric device within the device service. deviceSubId | <ul><li>Allowed values are 1, 2 or 3.</li><li>The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.</li><li>Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.</li><li>In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.</li><li>The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).</li><ul>
 callbackId | <ul><li>This differs as per the OS.</li><li>In case of Linux and windows operating systems it is a HTTP URL.</li><li>In the case of android, it is the intent name.</li><li>In IOS, it is the URL scheme.</li><li>The call back URL takes precedence over future request as a base URL.</li></ul>